 - 4. The CJAC's recommendations and the release guidelines established in this order are based on legislative changes resulting from Oregon Laws 2021, chapter 643, effective July 1, 2022, including the following: - a.
-Circuit courts will no longer utilize security schedules that apply immediately upon a defendant's arrest; - b.
-Instead, in accordance with a standing pretrial release order as described in paragraph 2 of these findings, either a judicial district's pretrial release program or the local correctional facility (i.e., the sheriff or the entity supervising the local correctional facility) will determine immediate release; and - c.
+Circuit courts will no longer utilize security schedules that apply immediately upon a defendant's arrest; - Instead, in accordance with a standing pretrial release order as described in paragraph 2 of these findings, either a judicial district's pretrial release program or the local correctional facility (i.e., the sheriff or the entity supervising the local correctional facility) will determine immediate release; and - c.
 If a defendant remains in custody at arraignment, the court may consider security release if the court concludes that recognizance release and conditional release are unwarranted. - 5.
-This order establishes the release guidelines for Presiding Judge standing pretrial release orders, with input from CJAC and as required under ORS 135.233(2).
+This order establishes the release guidelines for Presiding Judge standing pretrial release orders, with input from CJAC and as required under ORS 135.233(2). - 6.
+This order supersedes CJO 22-010 to address the classification of bias crime in the first degree.
+This order amends Guideline 3 (Hold for Arraignment) to add bias crime in the first degree, as defined in ORS 166.165, to the list of offenses where the Presiding Judge Pretrial Release Order (PRO) directs the sheriff or entity supervising the local correctional facility to hold the person for arraignment, first appearance, or a release decision under ORS 135.235(3)(b).
+Under the previous order, bias crime in the first degree was categorized under Guideline 2 (Release with Court-Imposed Conditions) as it is a person Class C felony.
+Otherwise, the guidelines established by CJO No. 22-010 remain the same.